"Welcome to my Page"

 Pharaoh did things without having to teach him.
 He did a classic setter point on birds, which was beautiful to see.
 (We didn't hunt the birds, just watched Pharaoh point.)
 There were a few times when my mother had fallen and couldn't get up, Pharaoh came to her and held while she braced on his back and pushed herself to her feet.
 He would help carry the mail back in the house.
 He would find and retrieve the paper no matter where the paperboy would throw it.
 That really helped in winter.
 We didn't have to go out in the ice and snow.

 Pharaoh won first place in beginning obedience.
 He loved going to class to meet the people and their dogs.
 He taught our baby Airedale the ropes (please check out Sheba's page for more pics of Pharaoh).
 He watched over our cats.
 Pharaoh was courageous, brave and was always there to protect us.
-It has been many years since he crossed over the Rainbow Bridge and we still miss him.
+So many years have passed since he crossed over the Rainbow Bridge and I still miss him.
 PHARAOH -- May 1, 1984-January 18, 1997

 Let's go for a run!